 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-September 1 is the first day of the Orthodox Church calendar.
-On this day we remember Joshua, the son of Nun, who succeeded Moses as Israel's leader and took the people into the Promised Land.
+Joshua, the son of Nun, is the man who succeeded Moses as Israel's leader and took the people into the Promised Land.
 The Book of Joshua describes his exploits as commander of the armies of Israel that marched into Canaan and followed God's instructions: "But in the cities...that the Lord your God gives you for an inheritance, you shall save alive nothing that breathes, but you shall utterly destroy them, the Amorites, the Canaanites and the Perizzites, the Hivites and the Jebusites...that they may not teach you their abominable practices which they have done in the service of their gods" (Deuteronomy 20: 16-18a).

 Some commentators see these verses as examples of the "bloodthirsty" Old Testament God who is so different from the merciful God of the New Testament that they can hardly be the same deity.
 Joshua, to these commentators, is a killer and no hero.

 But archaeological research has shown that the Canaanite civilization was deeply decadent.
 Child sacrifice, sexual perversion and gruesome cruelty to slaves and conquered enemies were common.
 We know that the Israelites were susceptible to the influence of their neighbors.
 For example, they wanted a king, as we read in I Samuel 8: 5, because all the other nations had kings.
 There was a real danger of Canaanite practices and attitudes infecting and eventually consuming Israel, a risk that Canaan might "teach you their abominable practices."